Wyntuition/jekyll-now/todo/02-work-internal.md

     - **gamification**: leader,
         - skill assessment -> publish!
 Skillu; Glenn's thing
     - JIT learning; ask bot q & offer, detect based on browsing

+##### Consensus building / Team decision making

+Great approach by Bryce Lively:

+    Who: Team representatives from each of the Three SAVE MOD Development Teams.
+Representatives should be educated on the subject (RESTful routes & Web Application Structure - specifically Play or Rails Frameworks), and have a proposal to address the meeting topic that they can express clearly and concisely (no more than 2 minutes per proposal, one proposal per person).
+Teams should send at least one representative.
+Teams should send one rep who is authorized to represent the members of the team who are not present.

+    What: A structured decision making meeting on how to structure Save Case Verification's Routes (domains, subdomains, paths for endpoints).
+Each representative will be given 2 minutes to outline their proposal to the group without interruption or questions.
+A discussion period lasting no more than 30 minutes will follow.
+A single round of voting will determine the outcome.